dcalhoun/david-calhoun/posts/migration-to-jekyll-my-journey-to-understanding-yeoman.md

 ---
+path: "/writing/migration-to-jekyll-my-journey-to-understanding-yeoman/"
-title:  'Migration to Jekyll: Understanding Yeoman'
+title: "Migration to Jekyll: Understanding Yeoman"
-date: '2013-10-30'
+date: "2013-10-30"
 ---

 I&rsquo;ve been wanting to wrap my head around [Yeoman](http://yeoman.io/) for a while now.
 It seemed every time I found a moment of free time to dive into understanding Yeoman, my brain was already fried from that day&rsquo;s job-related development work.
 I continued to spin-up a generic &ldquo;webapp&rdquo; generator & failed to understand the seemingly complex ideas behind Yeoman.
 This process continued until now, when I decided to move my personal site to GitHub pages & Jekyll.
 I wanted to share my experience and provide a brief overview/tutorial of using Yeoman.